SHAREHOLDER ALERT: Lowey Dannenberg Is Investigating Walmart Inc. for Potential Breaches of Fiduciary Duty by Its Board of Directors

 Recently, a complaint was filed by the Department of Justice against Walmart, alleging Walmart unlawfully dispensed controlled substances from pharmacies under its control.
 These alleged unlawful actions came at the height of and contributed to the nationwide opioid crisis.

-If you are a long-term shareholder of Walmart and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact our attorneys at (914) 733-7256 or via email at investigations@lowey.com.
+If you are a long-term shareholder of Walmart and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact Andrea Farah at afarah@lowey.com or by calling 914-733-7256.

 About Lowey Dannenberg